Kurento/kurento/source/features/logging.rst

 When running Kurento Media Server manually with ``/usr/bin/kurento-media-server``, all logging messages are by default printed to standard out (*stdout*).

 The KMS native packages modify this behavior to ensure logging information is placed in a more conventional location for the platform.
-By default logs should be made available in */var/log/kurento-media-server/*, unless customized in */etc/default/kurento-media-server* (for Debian/Ubuntu packages).
-These files are named as follows:
+By default logs should be made available in */var/log/kurento-media-server/*, unless customized in the service settings file, */etc/default/kurento-media-server* (for Debian/Ubuntu packages).
+Log files are named as follows:

 .. code-block:: text

    {DateTime}.{LogNumber}.pid{PID}.log

 - ``{DateTime}``: Logging file creation date and time, in :wikipedia:`ISO 8601` Extended Notation for the date, and Basic Notation for the time.
 For example: *2018-12-31T235959*.
 - ``{LogNumber}``: Log file number.
+A new one will be created whenever the maximum size limit is reached (100 MB by default).
 - ``{PID}``: Process Identifier of *kurento-media-sever*.

 When the KMS service starts correctly, a log file such as this one will be created: